Top 5 Swimming Pool Injury Questions, and Answers

 Because so many people have swimming pools and there are so many pool-related accidents every year, there are specific injury laws that only apply to swimming pools.
 And there are also different laws that apply to private pools as opposed to public pools.
 Find out which may apply to your case.

 It's a phrase most of us don't come across in our daily lives, but when it comes to owning a swimming pool, having an "attractive nuisance" on your property can mean thousands or millions of dollars in legal liability.
+Essentially, it means that you have something on your property, a pool, that is so enticing to children that they can't help but come onto your property to use it.
+Even if you don't invite them.
+And that means you need to take special care to make sure they don't get hurt.
 Find out how to protect yourself.

 Part of owning an attractive nuisance is taking the steps necessary to prevent attracting injuries.
 Many state statutes and court precedents require pool owners to fence off their pools or otherwise prevent children from wandering in.

 If you have more questions about swimming pool injuries, in general or specifically, you should contact an experienced personal injury attorney in your area.
-He or she can advise you on local laws and most are willing to talk to you about your case for free.
+The laws surrounding swimming pool injuries and premises liability are complicated, and an attorney can advise you on local laws.
+Most are also willing to talk to you about your case for free.

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.